shakacode/react_on_rails/README.md

 reduxStore = MyReduxStore(props, railsContext);
 ```

 Note, you never make these calls.
-This is what React on Rails does when either server or client rendering.
+React on Rails makes these calls when it does either server or client rendering.
 You'll be defining functions that take these params and return a React component or a Redux Store.

 (Note, see below [section](#multiple-react-components-on-a-page-with-one-store) on how to setup redux stores that allow multiple components to talk to the same store.)